1906 Tasmanian state election

 The 1906 Tasmanian state election was held on 29 March 1906 in the Australian state of Tasmania to elect 35 members of the Tasmanian House of Assembly.

 John Evans became Premier of Tasmania on 12 July 1904 and was the incumbent premier at the election.
-At the election, Labour increased its seats to 7, and now held the balance of power.
+At the election, Labor increased its seats to 7, and now held the balance of power.